MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-vm-failover-virtual-networks.md

     - After this script is completed successfully with $ReverseRep as $true:
         - The primary VM must be in a **Prepared for planned failover** replication state.
         - The replica VM must be in a **Failover complete** replication state.
-    - If $false is passed, then reverse replication won't be performed.
+    - If $false is passed, then reverse replication is not performed.
 ReverseRepORCancelFO.ps1 can be used to either perform reverse replication or cancel the failover.
     - After the script is completed successfully with $ReverseRep as $false:
         - The primary VM must be in a **Prepared for planned failover** replication state.
         - The replica VM must be in a **Failover complete** replication state.